Syria opposition uneasy after Turkish, Syrian defence ministers meet

 Ahrar al-Sham, another Islamist faction, said that while it "understood the situation of our Turkish ally," it "cannot even think of reconciling" with the Syrian government.

+Ankara sought to reassure the opposition, with Defence Minister Hulusi Akar saying Turkey would not take any step that would cause problems for them.

+"They should not take any different attitudes by relying on any provocation or false news," Akar said on Wednesday, alluding to the opposition comments.

-The Syrian National Coalition, an opposition umbrella organisation, met Turkish Foreign Minister Mevlut Cavusoglu on Tuesday.
+The Syrian National Coalition (SNC), an opposition umbrella organisation, met Turkish Foreign Minister Mevlut Cavusoglu on Tuesday.

-He had assured it of Turkey's continued support "to Syrian opposition institutions and Syrians in the opposition-held areas," said Abdurrahman Mustafa, the head of the Turkey-backed opposition's "interim government."
+He had assured it of Turkey's continued support "to Syrian opposition institutions and Syrians in the opposition-held areas," said Abdurrahman Mustafa, the head of the Turkey-backed opposition's provisional government.

+Turkey’s talks with Syrian officials in Moscow mainly focused on the fight against the Syrian Kurdish YPG militia in the northeast, Mustafa reported Cavusoglu as saying.

-A senior Turkish official told Reuters that it had seen the "reactions" of rebel factions to the meeting but that "Turkey determines its own policy."
+A senior Turkish official told Reuters it had seen the reactions of rebel factions to the meeting but that "Turkey determines its own policy."

 "It is unrealistic to expect an immediate result from the first meeting of ministers," the official said.